Telegram-Mini-Apps/telegram-apps/apps/docs/platform/guides/getting-app-link.md

 lt -s mysubdomain --port 5432
 ```

-The technology will return the following URL:
+The package will return the following URL which could be used in BotFather:

 ```
 https://mysubdomain.loca.lt